Mx-Angel/ConnText-Docs/Planning/NFRRegister.md

 - **NFR-USAB-08**: The platform must provide comprehensive documentation, including user guides, API references, and troubleshooting tips.
 - **NFR-USAB-09**: Server admins must be able to assign and modify user permissions (both role-based and direct) in no more than 3 steps.
 - **NFR-USAB-10**: All user interfaces must be fully operable using keyboard-only navigation.
+- **NFR-USAB-11**: System admins must be able to perform system monitoring and maintenance tasks (e.g., viewing logs, managing backups) through intuitive GUI interfaces in no more than 3 steps.

 ### Storage
 - **NFR-STOR-01**: All stored data must be compressed using the zlib compression algorithm.